nakkiy/ctxhist/README.md

 [🇯🇵 日本語版README](docs/README_ja.md)

 > **Re-run past commands in their original context**
-> A context-aware history extension for Bash
+> A context-aware history extension for Bash & Zsh

 ---

 ## 🧠 What is this?

-`ctxhist` is more than just a shell history.
+`ctxhist` is more than just shell history.
 It records:
 **"When, where, and what you ran"**,
 and allows you to re-run past commands **in the exact directory they were originally executed**.